Loevinger's stages of ego development: Critical response

 Susanne Cook-Greuter has refined Loevinger's sentence-completion test instrument and her definitions and distinctions among the stages of ego development, and has explored the relationship between the highest stages and ego transcendence.
+Terri O'Fallon has further extended this work providing information on the states one goes through as they transcend the stages.

 According to Drew Westen, Loevinger's model suffers from a lack of clinical grounding, and "like Kohlberg's theory ... it confuses content and structure."
 Based on the assessment of verbalized material, "the measure focuses so heavily on conscious verbal responses, it does not discriminate intelligent, liberal people with severe ego defects from those who actually are quite integrated."

 However, the extent of her research adds weight to her findings.
 "Loevinger's (1976) model of development is derived entirely from empirical research using her sentence completion test [...]
 The manuals contain hundreds of actual completions, organized by exemplary categories."

-For a long time, Loevinger's research was hardly well known within the German-speaking community.
+For a long time, Loevinger's research was not well known within the German-speaking community.
 In 2016, Binder published a detailed compilation in Germany on the current state of discussion, which also parallels the stages found by Loevinger with those of Kegan.
 In the meantime, the system is more frequently cited and used in coaching and organizational development practice and reflection in the German-speaking world, often comparing and combining Loevinger's findings with other approaches to personality development.